This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 Macpac Dragonfly 400

-The Macpac Dragonfly 400 is a brand new, fully updated sleeping bag from Macpac.
+The Macpac Dragonfly 400 is a new, fully updated sleeping bag from Macpac.
 The mummy sleeping bag has 14.1 oz / 400 grams of 800 loft Hyperdry down stuffed inside a 15D Pertex outer fabric with a DWR finish.
 It also uses a 1/3 length zip to help reduce the weight of this lightweight sleeping bag built for the moist conditions of New Zealand.

-I tested this bag and found it had generous internal dimensions that worked well when side sleeping, sleeping on my back, or sleeping on my stomach.
+I have both the Dragonfly 400 and Dragonfly 600 from Macpac which I have extensively.
+When I used and tested this bag I found it had generous internal dimensions that worked well when side sleeping, sleeping on my back, or sleeping on my stomach.
 It also had a good hood which combined to keep me warm inside the bag.
 In fact, the hood on the Macpac Dragonfly is the best in class and the best hood out of all the sleeping bags in this review.
-I also tested the outer fabric for water resistance and it was able to keep water from entering the bag.
-Any water that may have got into the bag made little difference to the HyperDry down which kept its loft.

 Compare Prices: